The worst approximable rational numbers: The geometric point of view

+It is a normal subgroup of $\PSLTZ$ with index $6$, and it is the only subgroup that has a once punctured torus as orbit space.
+This orbit space $M\;=\;G\backslash H^{2}$ with canonical projection

+is called the \emph{modular torus}.
 The ideal quadrilateral with vertices $-1$, $0$, $1$, and $\sminfty$ is a fundamental domain, from which one obtains the torus $M$ by gluing the pairs of opposite sides via the isometries~$[A]$ and~$[B]$, respectively (see Figure~\ref{fig:fundamental_domain_1-1-1}).

-The Farey triangulation of the projective plane~$H^{2}$ projects to the most symmetric ideal triangulation of~$M$, and the Ford circles project to the boundary of the largest embedded cusp neighborhood in~$M$.
+The Farey triangulation of the projective plane~$H^{2}$ projects to the most symmetric ideal triangulation of~$M$ (see Figure~\ref{fig:farey_triangulation}).
+The Ford circles (the unshaded circles in Figure~\ref{fig:ford}) project to the boundary of the largest embedded cusp neighborhood in~$M$.